pschatzmann/logic-analyzer/README.md

 I wanted to come up with a better design and provide a [basic C++ API](https://pschatzmann.github.io/logic-analyzer/html/annotated.html) that clearly separates the generic functionality from the processor specific in order to support an easy rollout to new architectures: The only common precondition is the Arduino API.

 To come up with an optimized implementation for a specific board you just need to implement a specifig config.h and optionally you can also subclass LogicAnalyzer and overwirte e.g. your custom capture method...

+# Connecting to Pulseview

+- Start the Arduino logic-analyzer Sketch
+- Start Pulseview
+- Select Connect to a Device:
+    - Choose the Driver: Openbentch Logic Sniffer & SUMP Compatibles
+    - Choose the Interfarface: Select Serial Port and the Port to your Arduino Device with the frequency defined in the config<Device>.h (e.g. the ESP32 uses 921600)
+    - Clock on "Scan for Devices using driver above" button
+    - Select the Device - Arduino should be available and confirm with OK